lightfactor/lightfactor-engine/README.md

 ## Features

 Per the FIDO specifications, it offers the following UAF features: registration, authentication (including transaction confirmation), deregistration.

-Additional features are planned; stay tuned for announcements and information...

 ## Requirements